0xdeafc0de/perceptron/README.md

 ## Key Features
 - Represents a single neuron with 3 inputs
+- Represents multi-layer model for XOR learning (with 1 hidden layer).
-- Trains using a simplified rule (gradient update with full error propagation)
+- Trains using a simplified rule (gradient update with full error prop`agation)
 - Uses sigmod activation function
 - Trained on synthetic training data and test evaluation
 - Goal for slp - To learn 'x1 AND x2 (ignoring x3)'